-As a company with less than US\$1.07 billion in revenue during our last fiscal year, we qualify as an "emerging growth company" as defined in the JOBS Act.
+As a company with less than US\$1.07 billion in revenue during our last fiscal year, we qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
 An emerging growth company may take advantage of specified reduced reporting and other burdens that are otherwise applicable generally to public companies.
 These provisions include:

-- · reduced executive compensation disclosure; - exemptions from the requirement to hold a non-binding advisory vote on executive compensation, including golden parachute compensation; and - an exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting pursuant to the Sarbanes-Oxley Act of 2002.
+- reduced executive compensation disclosure; - · exemptions from the requirement to hold a non-binding advisory vote on executive compensation, including golden parachute compensation; and - an exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting pursuant to the Sarbanes-Oxley Act of

 We may take advantage of these provisions until we are no longer an emerging growth company.
-We would cease to be an emerging growth company upon the earlier to occur of: (1) the last day of our fiscal year following the fifth anniversary of the completion of this offering; (2) the last day of the fiscal year in which we have total annual gross revenue of US\$1.07 billion or more; (3) the date on which we have issued more than US\$1.0 billion in nonconvertible debt during the previous three years; or (4) the date on which we are deemed to be a large accelerated filer under the rules of the SEC.
-We have elected not to take advantage of the extended transition period allowed for emerging growth companies for complying with new or revised accounting guidance as allowed by Section 107 of the JOBS Act and Section 7(a)(2)(B) of the Securities Act.
+We would cease to be an emerging growth company upon the earlier to occur of: (1) the last day of our fiscal year following the fifth anniversary of the completion of this offering; (2) the last day of the fiscal year in which we have total annual gross revenue of US\$1.07 billion or more; (3) the date on which we have issued more than US\$1.0 billion in nonconvertible debt during the previous three years; or (4) the date on which we are deemed to be a large accelerated filer under the rules of the Securities and Exchange Commission, or the SEC.

-We report under the Exchange Act, as a non-U.S. company with foreign private issuer status.
+We intend to report under the Securities Exchange Act of 1934, as amended, or the Exchange Act, as a non-U.S. company with foreign private issuer status.
 Even after we no longer qualify as an emerging growth company, as long as we continue to qualify as a foreign private issuer under the Exchange Act, we will be exempt from certain provisions of the Exchange Act that are applicable to U.S. domestic public companies, including: